itcsbanner.jpg

 Integrative Bioinformatics & Systems Biology

-The course involves basics for analysis using R language, Analysis of different omics data like microarray, RNA-Seq data, miRNA data, methylation data etc., how the integration between different data improves our understanding for the disease mechanism, This besides basics for supervised and unsupervised machine learning techniques
+The course involves basics for analysis using R language, Analysis of different omics data like microarray, RNA-Seq data, miRNA data, methylation data etc., how the integration between different data improves our understanding for the disease mechanism, This besides basics for supervised and unsupervised machine learning techniques.

 Advanced NGS Analysis

 The course focuses on variant calling and genome wide association studies to allow disease gene discovery research.
 The course covers several genomics, statistical and bioinformatics concepts with great emphasis on hands-on coding and solving real research problems.
-CIT657 is a prerequisite for this course.
+CIT673 is a prerequisite for this course.
 The students are expected to attend the lectures and share actively in all course

 Statistical Analysis and visualization